 5 Myths About 3D Printing in Surgery, Busted!

 3D modeling and printing has been around since the 1980s, with use of the technology in healthcare growing year on year.
-Now, 3D printing for surgery is becoming common practice for many surgeons dealing with increasingly complex cases across the world.
+Now, 3D printing for orthopedic, cardiac, neurosurgery etc. is becoming common practice for many surgeons in all specialties dealing with increasingly complex cases across the world.
 With increased use of the technology, there are more opinions than ever on its value, usability and usefulness in surgery.